wmollenkopf/ai-facial-recognition/README.md

 * `npm install`
   * This will set up dependencies for the project.
-* Create .env.development file (if using npm start)
+* Edit the .env.development file (if using npm start)
-* Create .env.production file (if using npm build)
+* Edit the .env.production file (if using npm build)
+* Edit the .env.test file (if using npm test)
   * Note: Each .env file will need the Environment Variable of your Clarify API Key from here [https://clarify.io](https://clarify.io)
   * Example: REACT_APP_CLARIFAI_KEY=zzzaaabbbcccdddeee888fff44422200
 * `npm start`